 Folk-rock pioneer David Crosby dies at 81: US media

-New York (AFP) – David Crosby, an influential musical pioneer of the 1960s and 1970s who created a distinctly American brand of folk-rock with the Byrds and later with Crosby, Stills, Nash and Young, has died, US media reported.
+New York (AFP) – David Crosby, the trailblazing singer-songwriter whose time with The Byrds and later Crosby, Stills, Nash and Young expanded rock's range, has died, US media reported.
 He was 81.

 Variety first reported the news, citing the singer's wife, Jan Dance, who said Crosby died following "a long illness."
 Rolling Stone later cited a source close to the musician as confirming his death.